SBD-3 BuNo 4690, Lt. (j.g.) Stanley W. ‘Swede’ Vejtasa and Chief Radioman 3rd Class Frank B. Wood, Scouting Five, USS Yorktown (CV5), May 8, 1942.

 During the Battle of the Coral Sea on May 7, 1942, Swede and several other SBD pilots sank the Japanese aircraft carrier Shoho.
-The following day, while flying in defense of the U.S. Carrier task force, he incredibly managed to shoot down three A6M Zeros while flying his much slower SBD Dauntless, earning him his second Navy Cross for his actions.
+The following day, while defending the U.S. carrier task force, he remarkably shot down three A6M Zeros despite flying the much slower SBD Dauntless, earning his second Navy Cross for his actions.
+Swede later joined VF-10 and transitioned to flying F4Fs.
+On October 26, 1942, at the Battle of Santa Cruz, he scored seven more aerial kills in a single morning.
+Vejtasa finished the war officially credited with 10.25 victories. *

 Click the gallery thumbnail below for a larger view of this aircraft.